brevzin/brevzin.github.io/_posts/2018-12-03-span-best-span.md

 We want to express that we only want read-only access to the elements - we said `int const`{:.language-cpp} and not `int`{:.language-cpp} - but we can't actually enforce that in the body.
 I can pass in a non-const `vector` and then modify its elements just fine.
 There is nothing stopping me.
 As a result, there's very little semantic information that you can deduce from the signature of `g` compared to the signature of `f` - `f` is _much_ more expressive.

 One way to solve this particular subproblem is to have a concept that checks the `value_type` and one that checks the `reference`.
 That is, take a `ContiguousRangeWithValue<int> auto const&`{:.language-cpp} for the const case and a `ContiguousRangeWithReference<int> auto&&`{:.language-cpp} for the non-const case.
-This is both quite complex and the difference between these cases is really subtle and beginner-ostile.
+This is both quite complex and the difference between these cases is really subtle and beginner-hostile.
 And it is still insufficient - if the contiguous range in question has shallow const (such as `span`), this approach still wouldn't ensure that the function body only has constant access.

 Let's assume that we come up with the correct `ContiguousRangeOf` concept that checks the right things for us.
 That still doesn't mean that this version is easy to use.
 Consider some simple function that just wants to assign one element: